espressomd/espresso/doc/sphinx/installation.rst

    .. seealso:: :ref:`Electrostatics`

--  ``MMM1D_GPU``: This enables MMM1D on GPU.
-It is faster than the CPU version by several orders of magnitude, but has float precision instead of double precision.

 -  ``MMM1D_MACHINE_PREC``: This enables high-precision Bessel functions for MMM1D on CPU.
 Comes with a 60% slow-down penalty.
 The low-precision functions are enabled by default and are precise enough for most applications.